YlliAbazi/rock-paper-scissors/README.md

 This is a Rock-Paper-Scissors game coded in Javascript as part of the TOP curriculum.

-For now it's only a console based game.
-We are supposed to come back to this modest project later in course to give it a proper interface and added functionality.
+First it was only a console based game.
+Then we revisited this project to practice the newly learned DOM Manipulation and Events lesson.
+We added some basic UI functionality and now the game can be played in a more normal way.